pupilfirst/pupilfirst/docs/users/courses.md

 To edit the details of a course, click on the _Edit Course Details_ button located on the card displaying the course name and other information.
 The form used for editing the course is identical to the one you used during its creation.

+### Default Cohort

+A default cohort named _Purple (Auto-generated)_ is created automatically when a course is created.
+This cohort is automatically assigned to all the students that are added to the course.
+You can create additional cohorts on [cohorts page](/users/cohorts).
+You can change the default cohort for a course by selecting a cohort from the _Pick the default Cohort_ dropdown.

 To edit the _contents_ of a course, you'll want to use the [curriculum editor](/users/curriculum_editor), which is documented separately.

 ## Progression Behaviour